For as long as I can remember in my mums battle with her mental health she has told me, and anyone else listening, that she is a weak person.

 I believe it’s normal for us all to get to a point in our day, week, year when we don’t feel so capable or contented and we may allow ourselves a duvet day/a nice meal/a good cry with a friend.
 As a result we regain some energy to get back on top of things.

-Imagine facing such a wobble in your mood.
+Imagine facing a wobble in your mood.
 Then imagine feeling huge anxiety that it might be the beginning of a long term low mood or anger that you’re not coping even though your doctor says your meds are fine.
-Imagine never feeling able to give in to a wobble for fear that your mental health will remain low.
+Imagine never feeling able to give in to a wobble, and collapse for the day, for fear that your mental health will remain low.